 I am a qualified teacher and zoologist and have been teaching outside the classroom and with wildlife for over 5 years.
 I grew up on an Island surrounded by marine species and loving the ecosystem and environment they called home.
 Surrounded by the ocean and witnessing the loss of species and habitats firsthand, I decided I wanted to do something to protect it for the future by sharing my stories and educating the next generation.

-If we want children to hold the same passion of caring for this planet, we must first allow them to fall in love with it in the same ways that we have.
+I strongly feel that if we want children to hold the same passion for caring for this planet, we must first allow them to fall in love with it in their own unique way, just as we have.

 Growing up on the Murray River, my Dad would often take us out to the bush and set us free to explore, this is where my love of nature began.
 After completing my Bachelor in Fine Arts and a Diploma in Education, I was able to travel extensively, taking time to volunteer in conservation organisations around the world.
 These experiences cemented my desire to work in conservation education.
 I envision a world where we are all good custodians of our earth and I believe that education is the key to this vision.